qiuyue1993/Notes/CVPR2020/Reading list.md

 We have presented a conceptually simple, easy to implement, and memory efficient cross-batch mining mechanism for pair-based DML.

+TextureFusion: High-Quality Texture Acquisition for Real-Time RGB-D Scanning (**Paper award nominees**)

+Abstract: In this work, we propose a progressive texture-fusion method specially designed for real-time RGB-D scanning.

+Method: To this end, we first devise a novel texture-tile voxel grid, where texture tiles are embedded in the voxel grid of the signed distance function, allowing for high-resolution texture mapping on the low-resolution geometry volume.
+We associate vertices of implicit geometry directly with texture coordinates.
+Second, we introduce real-time texture warping that applies a spatiallyvarying perspective mapping to input images so that texture warping efficiently mitigates the mismatch between the intermediate geometry and the current input view.

 ---
 ## Language and Vision (Oral:18/89)